DeepLearningFL/DeepFL/README.md

 *CrossDeepFL.tar.gz*: Dataset with all of four dimensions features in the cross-project scenario.

-*DeepFL-Spectrum.tar.gz*: Dataset with three dimensions features, i.e.,mutation-based, complexity-based and textual-similarity-based information
+*DeepFL-Spectrum.tar.gz*: Dataset with three dimensions features, i.e.,mutation-based, complexity-based and textual-similarity-based information.

-*DeepFL-Mutation.tar.gz*: Dataset with three dimensions features, i.e.,spectrum-based, complexity-based and textual-similarity-based information
+*DeepFL-Mutation.tar.gz*: Dataset with three dimensions features, i.e.,spectrum-based, complexity-based and textual-similarity-based information.

-*DeepFL-Metrics.tar.gz*: Dataset with three dimensions features, i.e.,spectrum-based, mutation-based and textual-similarity-based information
+*DeepFL-Metrics.tar.gz*: Dataset with three dimensions features, i.e.,spectrum-based, mutation-based and textual-similarity-based information.

-*DeepFL-Textual.tar.gz*: Dataset with three dimensions features, i.e.,spectrum-based, mutation-based and complexity-based information
+*DeepFL-Textual.tar.gz*: Dataset with three dimensions features, i.e.,spectrum-based, mutation-based and complexity-based information.
 ## Running DeepFL ##
 The command to run DeepFL for each version is as follows: